kubernetes-the-hard-way-on-lxd

 Configuring HAProxy container

-We need to install HAProxy on our HAProxy container and configure it to load balance to all controllers:
+We need to install HAProxy on our HAProxy container and configure it to load balance to all master nodes:

 lxc exec haproxy -- apt-get update